-In this article, I will briefly describe how to making wine from grapes.
+This article will briefly describe steps for making wine from grapes.
 Winemaking is the intentional transformation of grape juice into wine through fermentation.
-The job of a winemaker the way I see it is to choreograph the creation of the wine in the bottle from the time you choose a vineyard to determine when it’s picked.
-To look at the whole vision of what you want from a particular vineyard and make that happen both in the vineyard and the winery.
+The job of a winemaker, the way I see it, is to choreograph the wine’s creation in the bottle from the time you choose a vineyard to determine when it’s picked.
+Look at the whole vision of what you want from a particular vineyard and make that happen in the vineyard and the winery.
 Viticulture and winemaking are inextricably linked.
-But we can consider the winemaking process as beginning with the decision of when to pick.
+But we can consider the winemaking process as the beginning of harvest.

-The First Step in Making Wine from Grapes – the Decision to Pick
+The First Step for Making Wine from Grapes – the Decision to Pick

-The Second Step in Making Wine from Grapes – Sorting
+The Second Step for Making Wine from Grapes – Sorting

 Sorting is done by hand or mechanically using equipment designed to remove unwanted material.
-We take the bin we’ll dump it onto a table, we’ll go through and have four to six people hand inspecting the clusters.
+We take the bin; we dump the content onto a table, content goes through the table, and we have four to six people hand inspecting the clusters.
 Then we distend the fruit.
-We may choose to leave some as the whole cluster which will then dump into the tank.
-For Pinot Noir, we begin the descending process, and then we go through we individually sort the berries.
+We may choose to leave some as the whole cluster, then dump them into the tank.
+For Pinot Noir, we begin the distending process, and then we go through we individually sort the berries.

-The Third Step in Making Wine from Grapes – Crushing, Destemming
+The Third Step for Making Wine from Grapes – Crushing, Destemming

 For red wines, winemakers must decide whether to destem grapes or ferment the bunches as whole clusters and whether or not to crush the berries deliberately.
 We aim for the minimal crushing of the berries.
 Having whole berries, we get a slight carbonic maceration effect.
-Where we’re actually having the berries break down and release specific strawberry and grassy hay flavors that are really pretty in the wine.
+When we’re actually having the berries break down and release specific strawberry and grassy hay flavors really pretty in the wine.
 When I’m making red wine, it’s very much variety specific.
-Pinot noir and Zinfandel and both I include some whole clusters because I want a very long extended fermentation time and that’s a tool to attain that.
-Syrah and Cabernet Sauvignon I tend to destem them a hundred percent.
+Pinot noir and Zinfandel and both I include some whole clusters because I want a very long extended fermentation time, and that’s a tool to attain that.
+Syrah and Cabernet Sauvignon, I tend to destem them a hundred percent.

 There is no single right way to make wine.
 To outstanding producers just as often come to opposite conclusions regarding any individual decision.
 The key to quality winemaking lies in an experienced intuition and an understanding of how the complex interaction of hundreds of choices can lead to the desired result.